 Parallel to my sociolinguistic work, I was teaching foreign languages to British students.
 During the early 1990s computer-assisted language learning (CALL) became more and more an integral part of language teaching and I was one of the first to adopt this new method and started developing computer-based exercises.
 Professional involvement in a range of projects to do with applied technology in language learning showed me the way teaching and learning was going.
 Computer communication tools such as videoconferencing, e-mail, or chat rooms provided unimaginable opportunities for lecturers and students.
 There was also a strong movement to more independent learning.

 I was always devoted to research and engaged in it whenever possible.
-All the new trends and developments layed the path for my career developing from the traditional lecturer via a project co-ordinator to become a researcher in networked and lifelong learning and finally a university manager for the strategic planning and implementation of technology-based, distributed, flexible online delivery and knowledge management.
+All the new trends and developments laid the path for my career developing from the traditional lecturer via a project co-ordinator to become a researcher in networked and lifelong learning and finally a senior university manager for the strategic planning and implementation of technology-based, distributed, flexible online delivery and knowledge management.
 Transferable skills helped me achieve this professional transition smoothly.
 My previous geographic location in a remote rural island community brought strong community involvement in broadband developments, community learning and the general area of creating sustainable communities through capacity building.